engahmed10/engahmed10.github.io/_posts/2020-04-19-command_line_interface_project.markdown

 permalink:  command_line_interface_project
 ---

-We have collected what we have learned in our lessons, study groups.
+We have collected what we have learned in curriculum and study groups.
-The most powerful of any programming language is OOP (object-oriented programming language) and data structure; we used both in this project.
+In this project we used two souls of ruby language is an OOP (object-oriented programming language) and data structure.

-We called our first project command-line interface (CLI) because that process commands to a computer program in the form of lines of text.

-When I start to design a plan, I went through several project ideas, but these ideas not contented for some requirements or limitations to develop this project in the future.

-Finally, I chose my project, the goal of this project is to bring data from a popular specific website and make the process to this data and display the result in our CLI :
+I went through several project ideas, in the end, I chose my project, the goal of my project is to bring data from a popular specific website and make the process to this data and display the result in our CLI :

 * 25 best hotels in the world for 2020 years, their location and their webpages
 * Show details of each hotel
 * Show customers have visited these hotels
 * Show the review of each customer

-In this project, we designed a program that gets data from a specific website, and makes some processes  on it, then displays the results on the CLI.

 The first thing we have to make our folders and files required for this project, Ruby has a form of a gem or a packaged library.
 By typing this command in terminal:

 ```
-$ Bundle gem besthotels
+$ bundle gem besthotels
 ```

 This command will build folders and some files required for the project.